-In the spring of 2005 when the Ceanothus was blooming, I took note that the normally bee-filled plant was silent.
-I noticed a decline in the bee populations in my gardens that year too, and was alarmed.
-I soon heard of the phenomenon called Colony Collapse Disorder and set out to learn more about the precious honeybee and her troubles.
-For a few years I attended every class, course and conference I could find about bees.
-I became an ardent bee lover and keeper.
-I traveled to France and England regularly to learn from beekeepers who are also working to solve the problem of bee losses and came in contact with interesting and unusual hives and ancient ways of working with the bee, which I have since integrated into my own practices.
+When the Ceanothus bloomed in my gardens in the spring of 2005, I noticed that the normally bee-filled plant was silent.
+Not many bees showed up in my gardens at all that year, which was alarming.
+Hearing about the phenomenon called Colony Collapse Disorder, I set out to learn more about the precious honeybee and her troubles.
+For a few years I attended every class, course and conference I could find about bees and became an ardent bee lover and keeper.
+I traveled to France and England regularly to learn from beekeepers who are also working to solve the problem of bee losses and came in contact with interesting and unusual hives and ancient ways of working with the bee, which I integrated into my own practices.

 Along with designing, building and maintaining gardens, I teach pollinator related classes to children and adults, sharing the knowledge I’ve gleaned over the years of how to better keep the Earth for the bees and the rest of us.Melissa has a degree in Landscape Architecture from the University of Oregon and is a Licensed Landscape Contractor in Oregon and Washington.
 She has designed, built and maintained over 130 acres of organic gardens in the Portland Metro Area and in the Columbia River Gorge and continues to today.
 Melissa combines 23 years of transforming landscapes with honeybee knowledge and assessorship and invites her clients to step into a world of health and healing through their gardens.
 She is available as a consultant and educator for individuals and organizations seeking direction in the establishment of extraordinary gardens and hives, as well as those seeking a holistic form of healing.
 She is the owner of Melissa Bees, trade name of Melissa Elliott Landscape Design and Construction, L.L.C., and is a member of the American Apitherapy Society.
 OLCB# 7367 WA UBI#603-547-197